 Time of Maturation

 Whiskey may be matured in barrels for up to 50 years or even more, depending on the variety.
-Some types of whiskeys are even required by law to be aged for a set period of time; an example is Scotch, which cannot legally be called that unless it has matured for a minimum of three years in oak barrels in a Scottish bonded warehouse.
+Some types of whiskeys are even required by law to be aged for a set period of time; an example is Scotch, which cannot legally be called such unless it has matured for a minimum of three years in oak barrels in a Scottish bonded warehouse.

-American bourbons may be aged anywhere from a year to 20, 30, or 50 years.
+American bourbons may be aged anywhere from a year to 20, 30, or even 50 years.
 The longer the whiskey is stored in the oak barrels, the more complex its flavor becomes and the darker the finished color.
 Whiskeys aged over long periods of time may be retailed as “special reserve” variants, and fetch a correspondingly high price on the spirits market.